 Methods

 To address the research questions a systematic review of literature was undertaken to extensively search and collate career aspiration intervention studies across different contexts.
 This approach helps to reduce possible biases and the likelihood of overlooking relevant intervention studies using an exhaustive search approach (Grant & Booth, 2009).
-A mixed studies review approach was used, combing both qualitative and quantitative studies, to ensure all relevant intervention studies could be identified (Thomas et al., 2017).
+A mixed studies review approach was used, combining both qualitative and quantitative studies, to ensure all relevant intervention studies could be identified (Thomas et al., 2017).

-Search strategy
+Search Strategy

-Sources of literature
+Sources of Literature

 The following electronic databases were searched: ERIC; Scopus; PsychInfo; Education database (via ProQuest); Australian Education Index; British Education Index; and Web of Science (Core Collection).
 As well as these, Google scholar and prominent career development journals were searched: Career Development Quarterly; Journal of Career Assessment; Journal of Career Development; Journal of Counseling Psychology; and Journal of Vocational Behavior.
 These databases and journals were selected on the basis of being some of the most comprehensive sources of career intervention literature across psychology, education, and the social sciences more broadly.
 The reference lists of previous reviews of career intervention literature were also scanned to identify relevant studies.

-Inclusion criteria
+Inclusion Criteria

 Included studies had to report intervention objectives, participants’ demographic information, intervention content, methodology, and quantitative and/or qualitative data on the career aspirations of children aged between 5-18 years of age (inclusive).
-Treating career aspirations as a distinct construct, intervention studies reporting only participants’ career interests or career expectations were not included.
+Treating career aspirations as a distinct construct (i.e., an individual’s expressed career-related goal that refers to attaining a specific occupation or a job in a particular occupational field), intervention studies reporting only participants’ career interests or career expectations were not included.
 This decision was made as career aspirations are more closely associated with career choices/attainments in adulthood (Lent, 2013b; Schoon, 2001) and they therefore indicate a clearer intent to influence participants’ career pursuits.

-Studies reporting only a natural process or unplanned act which influenced the career aspirations of children were not included.
+Studies reporting only a natural process or unplanned act which influenced the career aspirations of children or adolescents were not included.
 Included studies could involve any pretest/posttest only design or any pretest-posttest design.
+The intervention studies could draw on any theoretical framework to inform their design (e.g., SCCT or any other).
 The literature must have been published between 1980-2021 (inclusive) in the English language.
 This time period was selected as significant automation and job change has occurred since the 1980s (Jaimovich & Siu, 2012).
 A more detailed description of the inclusion criteria used in this study can be found in the specified data repository.

-Search terms
+Search Terms

 For each database a range of search terms including synonyms and international spelling variations, search fields, Boolean operators, and special characters were tested and finalised to achieve a high level of both sensitivity and precision – retrieving as many relevant records as possible while limiting the total number of records to an appropriately manageable number.
 For instance, certain synonyms of career aspiration (i.e., career* goal* OR occupation* goal* OR vocation* goal* OR job* goal*) were tested and disregarded on the ERIC database because they did not increase the sensitivity significantly and reduced precision substantially by doubling the number of results.
 Although search terms were largely consistent across the databases, slight changes were made on different databases to ensure an optimal balance of sensitivity and precision and to work within the functionality of each platform.